About me

 We reveal that some alignment examples are more prone to forgetting, and propose to upweight them to improve safety retention.

-• [02/2025] Our paper on robust finetuning is accepted at ICLR 2025.
+• [02/2025] Our paper on instruction tuning is accepted at ICLR 2025.

 • [05/2024] Our paper on llm watermarking is accepted at ACL 2024.